Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Misplaced Modifiers

 Modifiers should be put adjacent to the words they modify.
-When you separate the modifier with the word it describes, it can create confusion.
+When you separate the modifier from the word it describes, it can create confusion.

 In the following text, **for no reason** is intended to describe **stop**, but they are separated by a string of words: